mtraeumner/nethserver-docs/administrator-manual/en/backup.rst

  lsblk -io KNAME,TYPE,SIZE,MODEL

-In this scenario, the disk is accessibile as *sdc* device.
+In this scenario, the disk is accessible as *sdc* device.

 * Create a Linux partition on the whole disk: ::